Lindamood Phoneme Sequencing Program (LiPS)

 Program Description

-"The Lindamood Phoneme Sequencing® (LiPS®) Program for reading, spelling, and speech, is an oral-motor, visual, and auditory feedback system for clinical or classroom use that was designed to foster phonemic awareness in people from preschool age through adulthood"
+"The Lindamood Phoneme Sequencing® Program for Reading, Spelling, and Speech (LiPS), now in its fourth edition, is an oral-motor, visual, and auditory feedback system for clinical or classroom use that was designed to foster phonemic awareness (i.e., the ability to identify, number, and order phonemes in syllables and words) in people from preschool age through adulthood.
+These phonemic awareness skills are a first step toward helping students become independent in reading and spelling."

 Visit Program WebsiteCost